 We value compassion – we are lenient towards ourselves and others and we relate to life and the things it brings to us with humility.
 We understand what an eating disorder is through our own experiences whilst of course we understanding that every person experiences things in their own, personal way.
 We honour uniqueness.
 We appreciate sensitivity and accept vulnerability by believing that every person is good and valuable just as he/she is.

 Peer support at Etelän-SYLI has acted as an indispensable help not only to those suffering from an eating disorder but also to their loved ones.
 Peer support groups have given their members strength and hope of recovery even amidst misery.
 Those who find it hard to come straight to a group meeting can also visit our employees with a support person.
 Our weekly held “coffee hours” on Mondays and Thursdays are also open for support persons and those dealing with eating disorders.

-Occasionally we also hold peer support evenings for English speakers.
-The next one will be hold on Monday, March 27th from 5pm to 7pm.
+Occasionally we also hold peer support evenings for English speakers but at the moment they are on break.
 Read more about the evening from here.
 If you are interested in how the support for English-speakers started, read more from here.

 We also offer peer support by email.
 You can write to Roosa roosa(at)etelansyli.fi or to Vilma vilma(at)etelansyli.fi.
 Vilma gives support to the loved ones.
 Roosa’s introduction:

 ”Hello, I’m Roosa and 27 years old.
 Starting at Age 17, I struggled for about 5 years with anorexia that included both compulsive exercising as well as depression.
 Only now have I understood how up until then my perfectionism and achievement oriented attitude had been the driving forces of my life.
 I had always felt like I wasn’t good enough if it wasn’t for my external achievements and recognition.
 I felt I was not enough simply as myself.
 Letting go of this mental mindset has been by far the best thing that’s happened to me.